harisont/harisont.github.io/gfaqs.md

 This is necessary because the default encoding for GF source files is iso-latin-1, which can only handle the ASCII charset and a few extra characters needed for some European languages.

 ### Using GF from Python
-> I am getting started with lab 2 and I can't install/run the Python `pgf` library and/or the C runtime
+> I am getting started with lab 2 and I can't install/run the Python `pgf` library and/or the C runtime.

 For the moment, don't: follow [Aarne's alternative instructions for testing](https://github.com/GrammaticalFramework/comp-syntax-gu-mlt/blob/034f3a4771efd47cea9c53bcff1b493b577cce04/lab2/README.md?plain=1#L26-L30).

 ## UD

 ### Syntax highlighting
-> I have tried to install the [vscode-conllu](https://marketplace.visualstudio.com/items/?itemName=lgrobol.vscode-conllu) extension but it doesn't seem to work
+> I have tried to install the [vscode-conllu](https://marketplace.visualstudio.com/items/?itemName=lgrobol.vscode-conllu) extension but it doesn't seem to work.

 1. check that your filename ends in `.conllu` (which is not the same as `.connllu`)
 2. check that you are using tabs and not spaces as separators
 3. if it still doesn't work, save the file as `.tsv`.
 You'll get a different but equally good highlighting for the token lines

-> I want syntax highlighting, but I don't use Visual Studio Code
+> I want syntax highlighting, but I don't use Visual Studio Code.

 GOTO step 3 of the answer above ;)
-Most editors have support for highling TSVs an CSVs
+Most editors have support for highlighting TSVs and CSVs.